-GDP growth.
-The growth rate of investment-specific technology, $\mu{\Psi}$ , is set so that $(\mu{\Phi} \times \mu{\Psi})$ is equal to the sample average of real, per capita investment growth.
-We assume the monetary authority's inflation target is 2 percent per year and that the profits of intermediate good producers are 0 in steady state.
-We set the steady state value of the vacancy filling rate, Q, to 0.7, as in den Haan, Ramey, and Watson (2000) and Ravenna and Walsh (2008).
+We set the values for a subset of the model parameters a priori.
+These values are reported in Panel A of Table 1.
+We also set the steady state values of five endogenous model variables, listed in Panel B of Table 1.
+We specify β so that the steady state annual real rate of interest is three percent.
+The depreciation rate on capital, δ_K , is set to imply an annual depreciation rate of 10 percent.
+The growth rate of composite technology, μ{Φ} , is equated to the sample average of real per capita GDP growth.
+The growth rate of investment-specific technology, μ{Ψ} , is set so that $(\mu{\Phi} \times \mu{\Psi})$ is equal to the sample average of real, per capita investment growth.
+We assume the monetary authority's inflation target is 2 percent per year and that the profits of intermediate good producers are zero in steady state.
+We set the steady state value of the vacancy filling rate, Q, to 0.7, as in den Haan, Ramey and Watson (2000) and Ravenna and Walsh (2008).
 The steady state unemployment rate, u, is set to the average unemployment rate in our sample, 0.055.
 We assume the parameter M to be equal to 60 which roughly corresponds to the number of business days in a quarter.
-We set $\rho=0.9$ , which implies a match survival rate that is consistent with both Hall and Milgrom (2008) and Shimer (2012).
+We set $\rho = 0.9$, which implies a match survival rate that is consistent with both Hall and Milgrom (2008) and Shimer (2012).
 Finally, we assume that the steady state value of the ratio of government consumption to gross output is 0.2.

 Two additional parameters pertain to the household sector.
-We set the elasticity of substitution in household utility between home and market produced goods, $(1-b)/(1-\chi)$ , to 3.
-Specifically, we estimate the consumption habit parameter b and always set $\chi$ so that $(1-b)/(1-\chi)=3$ .
-This magnitude of the elasticity of substitution is similar to the estimate in Aguiar, Hurst and Karabarbounis (2013).
-We set the steady state labor force to population ratio, L, to 0.67.
+We set the elasticity of substitution in household utility between home and market produced goods, $(1-b)/(1-\chi)$, to 3.
+Specifically, we estimate the consumption habit parameter b and always set χ so that $(1-b)/(1-\chi)=3$.
+This magnitude of the elasticity of substitution is similar to the estimate in Aguiar, Hurst and Karabarbounis (2013).15 We set the steady state labor force to population ratio, L, to 0.67.

-To make the model consistent with the five calibrated values for L, Q, G/Y, u, and profits, we select values for five parameters: the weight of market consumption in the utility function, $\omega$ ; the constant in front of the matching function, $\sigma_m$ ; the fixed cost of production, $\phi$ ; the cost for the firm to make a counteroffer, $\gamma$ ; and the scale
+To make the model consistent with the 5 calibrated values for L, Q, G/Y, u, and profits, we select values for 5 parameters: the weight of market consumption in the utility function, ω ; the constant in front of the matching function, σ_m ; the fixed cost of production, φ ; the cost for the firm to make a counteroffer, γ ; and the scale parameter, g, in government consumption.
+The values for these parameters, evaluated at the posterior mean of the set of parameters that we estimate, are reported in Table 3.16